m5stack/Core2-for-AWS-IoT-Kit/Alexa_for_IoT-Intro/esp_alexa_credentials/README.md

 # ESP Alexa Certificates and Configuration

-Place the certificates you received from Espressif to use their sandbox account to try Alexa features on the M5Stack Core2 for AWS IoT EduKit.
+Place the certificates you received from Espressif to use their sandbox account to try Alexa features on the M5Stack Core2 for AWS IoT Kit.
 Files required:
 - account.info
 - device.cert
 - device.info